Mohad009/Database-Course-Documentation/readme.md

 ### System Analyst
 - Works closely with stakeholders and clients to gather and analyze business requirements
-- Prepares the Requirements Document that outlines what the system should do
 - Acts as a bridge between users and the technical team

 ### Database Designer
 - Designs the logical and physical structure of the database
 - Creates the Entity-Relationship Diagram (ERD) to define how data is related
-- Ensures proper normalization and data integrity

 ### Database Developer
 - Builds the database based on the designer's specifications
 - Writes SQL queries, stored procedures, functions, and scripts to manipulate and manage data
-- May also implement ETL (Extract, Transform, Load) processes for data integration

 ### Database Administrator (DBA)
 - Manages database security, user access, and permissions